boazsegev/facil.io/docs/libreact.md

 ## A Quick Example

-The following example isn't very interesting, but it's good enough to demonstrate the API:
+The following example, an Echo server, isn't very interesting - but it's good enough to demonstrate the API:

 ```c
 #include "libreact.h"